 We will ask you to obtain certified copies of your overseas police report from your local police force translated into English.
 (This is not required if you left your country of birth as a child.)

 This is at your own cost and is not covered by the application fee.
 We will not pay any fees for obtaining or translating these documents.

 These documents need to be uploaded as part of your application.
-We may reject your application if they are not provided, or not in English.
+We may refuse your application if they are not provided, as your application is incomplete.

 You can find more information about certifying a document on GOV.UK (opens in new tab).

 We will let you know if you need to send us any additional documents as part of your application.